-- Files in the conpal LAN Crypt installation folder. - Files in the Program Files and Program Files (x86) folders. - · Files in the Windows installation folder. - · Files in the Windows old folder. - Policy file cache The location is specified in the conpal LAN Crypt Administration a - The location is specified in the conpal LAN Crypt Administration and is displayed in the Profile tab of the dialog Status. - Root directory of the system drive.
+- Files in the conpal LAN Crypt installation folder.

+- Files in the Program Files and Program Files (x86) folders.

+- Files in the Windows installation folder.

+- Files in the Windows.old folder.

+- Policy file cache

+The location is specified in the conpal LAN Crypt Administration and is displayed in the Profile tab of the dialog Status.

+- Root directory of the system drive.
 Subfolders are not excluded. - Indexed Locations (search-ms). - Files in folders which are defined in conpal LAN Crypt with an exclude or ignore rule.